Ineth/mjr-frontend-angular-tips/slides.md

 ## Details should go in sub components

-Whenever you write an **ngFor** directive on an HTML element with children, consider separating that element into a dependent component, like this:
+Whenever you write an **ngFor**, consider separating that element into a dependent component:

+Avoid

 ```html
 <div *ngFor="let user of users">